 PICNIC and SAP BEETLES, which are nearly always present in dropped fruit on the orchard floor, can become so abundant they move up into the tree to attack sound fruit.
 If they move to ripening fruit they can be very difficult to control after mid- to late-June.
 Rimon, an insect growth regulator, if applied at 14-day intervals tank-mixed with full rate of Imidan, is the best control option.
 Sap beetle populations in drops on the orchard floor will sometimes grow very rapidly, this has been observed from mid-June into August.
-Control of fruit-attacking sap beetles with this tank mix is much less effective once sap beetles have begun to attack sound fruit on the tree.
+Control of fruit-attacking sap beetles with this tank mix is much less effective or ineffective once sap beetles have begun to attack sound fruit on the tree.
 Neonicotinoids (Actara, Belay or imidacloprid) do not control picnic beetles.
 In blocks with a history of picnic and/or sap beetle injury, do not use neonicotinoids in the last two pre-harvest sprays without a full rate tank mix of Imidan.

 PEST(S) MATERIAL(S) FORMULATED PRODUCT/ACRE EFFECTIVENESS REI/PHI REMARKS Scab sulfur MOA M2 9-12 lb +++ 24 hrs/0 days Sulfur will only control scab.
-Scab and or Green fruit rot captan MOA M4 ++++ Captan products provide enhanced scab and green fruit rot control.
-Captan 50W or 80WDG or Captec 4L 4-6 lb 2.5-3.75 lb 2-3 qt 24 hrs/0 days Captan is a severe eye irritant.
-Although the restricted-entry interval expires after 12 hours, for 7 days after use, entry is permitted only when the following safety measures are provided.
-(1) At least one container designed specifically for flushing eyes must be available in operating condition at the mandatory WPS-required decontamination site.
-(2) Workers must be informed, in a manner they can understand: that residues in the treated area may be highly irritating to their eyes. that they should take precautions, such as refraining from rubbing their eyes, to keep the residues out of their eyes. that if they do get residues in their eyes, they should immediately flush their eyes using the eyeflush container that is located at the decontamination site or using other readily available clean water. how to operate the eyeflush container.
+Scab Green and n fruit rot or captan MOA M4 ++++ Captan products provide enhanced scab and green fruit rot control.
+Captan is a severe eye irritant.
+Although the restricted-entry interval expires after 12 Captan 50W or 80WDG or 4-6 lb 2.5-3.75 lb 24 hrs/0 days hours, for 7 days after use, entry is permitted only when the following safety measures are provided.
+Captec 4L 2-3 qt (1) At least one container designed specifically for flushing eyes must be available in operating condition at the mandatory WPS-required decontamination site.
+(2) Workers must be informed, in a manner they can understand: that residues in the treated area may be highly irritating to their eyes. that they should take precautions, such as refraining from rubbing their eyes, to keep the residues out of their eyes. that if they do get residues in their eyes, they should immediately flush their eyes using the eyeflush container that is located at the decontamination site or using other readily available clean water. how to operate the eyeflush container. (cont page) inued on next)